kingpimpcommander/-r-commercialprinting/snoo/README.md

 # /r/commercialprinting snoo
-A snoo design for /r/commercialprinting
+A snoo design for /r/commercialprinting.
+Used in a version of the /r/commercialprinting watermark.